Effective: August 29, 2018

 Carnegie Learning will not use any information collected about children under 13 to advertise or market to students or their parents.

 In addition, we may automatically collect information about the devices children under 13 use to interact with our digital properties.
-The information we automatically collect may include IP address, device identifier, web browser type and version, photos added in our mobile apps, pages and activities viewed, and the date and time of use.
+The information we automatically collect may include IP address, device identifier, web browser type and version, pages and activities viewed, and the date and time of use.
 Any usage information, device identifier, or other persistent identifier we collect is used for the sole purpose of providing support for the digital properties’ internal operations.

 Disclosure of Information from Children Under 13